costajohnt/letsrideapp/README.md

 ##Description

 Let's Ride connects cyclists to other biking enthusiasts in their area.
 Find interesting publically available rides in your join and meet new friends.
 Manage private rides with invited friends only.
 Manage your routes, past and upcoming rides.

 ##Wireframes
+We lost our hard copies of the wireframes after they were put into production

 ##User Stories
 -Johnny is new to the area and wants to meet fellow cyclists to ride with.
 He goes to Let's Ride to search for upcoming rides in his area.
 He searches based on location and skill level/average speed.